scylladb/scylla-stress-orchestrator/README.md

 ### Provisioning

-To provision the environment, call the following:
+To provision the environment, call:

 ```
 provision-terraform